 Enter the ROC curve.

-The ROC curve plots out the sensitivity and specificity for every possible decision rule cutoff between 0 and 1 for a model.
+The ROC curve plots out the sensitivity (True Positive Rate) and 1-specificity (False Positive Rate) for every possible decision rule cutoff between 0 and 1 for a model.

 This plot tells you a few different things.

-There are useful statistics that can be calculated from this curve, like the Area Under the Curve (AUC) and the Youden Index.
-These tell you how well the model predicts and the optimal cut point for any given model (under specific circumstances).
+There are useful statistics that can be calculated from this curve.
+The Area Under the Curve (AUC or sometimes just “c”) tells you how well the model predicts.
+It’s very useful for comparing two competing models.
+The Youden Index tells you the optimal cut point for any given model (under specific circumstances).

-Although ROCs are often used for evaluating and interpreting logistic regression models, they’re not limited to logistic regression.
+Although you can use ROCs for evaluating and interpreting logistic regression models, they’re not limited to logistic regression.
 A common usage in medical studies is to run an ROC to see how much better a single continuous predictor (a “biomarker”) can predict disease status compared to chance.